BlueStar03/destiny-saga/aetha-dreavi.md

 Some traditions still contain remnants of the truth—though the original meanings are often lost.
 For example, in some regions, people bow to the four corners.
 This likely began as a tribute to the four Cardinals, but over time, the practice has been reinterpreted.
 Now, people say it honors four heroes, four beasts, or four kings—depending on local legend.

 In other cases, people set out offering plates near trees to honor a "tree spirit."
 But in reality, there may be no Wilds Spirit bound to that tree at all.
-Instead, a Bastion Spirit may be bound to the nearby road—and it is that Spirit who accepts the offering left for a spirit that doesn’t exist.
+Instead, a Keeper Spirit may be bound to the nearby road—and it is that Spirit who accepts the offering left for a spirit that doesn’t exist.

-Similarly, so-called "haunted houses" might actually have a Bastion Spirit bound to them, or they could simply be eerie, abandoned places with no Spirit presence at all.
+Similarly, so-called "haunted houses" might actually have a Keeper Spirit bound to them, or they could simply be eerie, abandoned places with no Spirit presence at all.

 On rare occasions, a Wilds Spirit may indeed be bound to a tree, and a child who frequently plays there may encounter it.
 In some cases, the Spirit may reveal itself, forming a quiet friendship with the child—one that lasts a lifetime.
 Even as the child grows into adulthood or old age, they may still return to the tree to visit their Spirit friend.